 - 5.1.1 The recent Evidence Review confirms that intensive gamebird releases and management on or near to Protected Sites has the potential to have damaging effects on their notified or designated features.
 The potential effects range from a loss or deterioration of native ground flora, with transitions away from species-rich vegetation communities, soil nutrient enrichment and changes in soil chemistry to direct and indirect impacts on notified species, such as invertebrates and reptiles.
 These may also have a cumulative effect with other threats and pressures on those features.
-As outlined above, Natural England is also of the view that the local releasing of large numbers of game birds within or close to Protected Sites has the potential to exacerbate the background risk of transmission of HPAI to designated populations of wild birds. - 5.1.2 Natural England will therefore adopt a precautionary approach to its decision-making and will apply the following principles when making decisions on whether to permit gamebird releases affecting Protected Sites:
+As outlined above, Natural England is also currently of the view that the local releasing of large numbers of game birds within or close to Protected Sites has the potential to exacerbate the background risk of transmission of HPAI to designated populations of wild birds, unless and until there is evidence that demonstrates otherwise. - 5.1.2 Natural England will therefore adopt a precautionary approach to its decision-making and will apply the following principles when making decisions on whether to permit gamebird releases affecting Protected Sites: